thoughtthingy/cyclistic_case_study_2025/README.md

 ## Introduction and Background

 In this case study, I will act as a junior data analyst for Cyclistic, a fictional bike-share company based in Chicago, using Google Sheets, R, and Tableau Public.
 I will conduct descriptive data analysis to address the key question: How do annual members and casual riders differ in their use of Cyclistic bikes?
-Upon completing the analysis, I will deliver an executive summary with actionable insights for the executive team.
+Upon completing the analysis, I will deliver an executive summary with actionable insights for the executive team.[^1]

 ### Source Files
 Raw Dataset: [Divvy 2019 Q1](https://docs.google.com/spreadsheets/d/1uCTsHlZLm4L7-ueaSLwDg0ut3BP_V4mKDo2IMpaXrk4/template/preview?resourcekey=0-dQAUjAu2UUCsLEQQt20PDA#gid=1797029090), [Divvy 2020 Q1](https://docs.google.com/spreadsheets/d/179QVLO_yu5BJEKFVZShsKag74ZaUYIF6FevLYzs3hRc/template/preview#gid=640449855)